Lloyd's of London: Reconstruction and Renewal

-The "recruit to dilute" fraud allegations were heard in an eight-month trial in 2000 in the case Sir William Jaffray & Ors v.
-The Society of Lloyd's and were rejected by the judge; an appeal was heard in 2002 and unanimously rejected.
+The "recruit to dilute" fraud allegations were heard in an eight-month trial in 2000 in the case Jaffray v.
+Society of Lloyd's and were rejected by the judge; an appeal was heard in 2002 and unanimously rejected.
 On each occasion the allegation that there had been a policy to recruit to dilute was dismissed and Names were urged to settle; however, at first instance the judge described the Names as "the innocent victims [...] of staggering incompetence" and the appeal court found that representations that Lloyd's had a rigorous auditing system were false and strongly hinted that one of Lloyd's main witnesses, former chairman Murray Lawrence, had lied in his testimony.

 Lloyd's then instituted some major structural changes: corporate members with limited liability were permitted to join and underwrite insurance; no new unlimited-liability Names were allowed to join (although a few hundred existing ones remained); financial requirements for underwriting were changed, to prevent excess underwriting that was not backed by liquid assets; and market oversight significantly increased.
 Lloyd's rebounded and started to thrive again after the catastrophic losses arising out of the World Trade Center attack, but it faced increased competition from newly-created companies in Bermuda and other markets.

 In 2006 the Berkshire Hathaway subsidiary National Indemnity Company (NICO) agreed to assume all of Equitas' assets and liabilities, providing $7bn of new reinsurance cover for future claims payments in addition to the $8.7bn of existing reserves within Equitas.
 The transfer (in two phases between 2007 and 2009) represented "finality" under English law for all affected Names, who now faced "no further liability whatsoever" to the pre-1993 losses.

+In 2020, following the George Floyd protests, Lloyd's issued a statement, apologising "for the role played by the Lloyd's market in the 18th and 19th century slave trade – an appalling and shameful period of English history, as well as our own".

 Structure

-Lloyd's is not an insurance company; it is a market of members.
-As the oldest continuously active insurance marketplace in the world, Lloyd's has retained some unusual structures and practices that differ from all other insurance providers today.
+Lloyd's is a market of members, not an insurance company.
+As the oldest continuously active insurance marketplace in the world, Lloyd's has retained some unusual structures and practices that differ from other insurance providers today.
 Originally created as a non-incorporated association of subscribing members, it was incorporated by the Lloyd's Act 1871 and is currently governed under the Lloyd's Acts of 1871 through to 1982.

-Lloyd's itself does not underwrite insurance business, leaving that to its members.
-Instead, the Society operates effectively as a market regulator, setting rules under which members operate and offering centralised administrative services to those members.
+Lloyd's does not underwrite insurance business itself – its members do.
+The Society effectively acts as a market regulator, setting rules under which members operate and offering centralised administrative services to them.